-Typically, this fundamental and first part of your dermatologist visit will take about 10 minutes.
+Typically, this fundamental and first part of your dermatologist skin care visit will take about 10 minutes.
 Your dermatologist will visually inspect all areas of your skin to look for possible forms of skin cancer.
 “If you’re coming in for mole check, you can expect a full body skin check—all skin, including your scalp and including private areas,” says Dr. Nelson, who adds that you can request a female dermatologist if that makes you more comfortable.
 Once the examination is complete, your dermatologist may give you tips on how to conduct self-exams at home, which you can do in between your yearly visits.

 Your dermatologist will want to know what you are already doing to take care of your skin.
 They’ll ask you to share what you do for your skin in the morning and at night and assess whether or not your existing regimen is the best skin care routine for you.
 “Many visits are based on a complaint,” says Dr. Nelson.
 “For instance, if you are concerned about acne, the visit may be limited to the face, chest, and back.
 The majority of the visit may be getting history—how long you’ve had acne, what you’ve tried, what kind of acne you have, are you getting scarring, is it deep, painful, and cystic?
 If it’s acne, we’d talk about history and a treatment plan.”
 Read our article, What Is Cystic Acne?, for more information on this type of acne.